joomla/Manual/docs/get-started/codestyle.md

 :::

 ## Use integrated checker
-The Joomla core system is shipping a so called "code sniffer" and a "code fixer" to check for code standard violations and to fix most (but sometimes not all) of them.
-This only works if you're using the full developer version from GitHub, not when you're working with a installation zip package.
+If you download the full developer version from GitHub of Joomla (not the downloadable installation zip package), you will find a so called "code sniffer", to check for coding standard violations, and a "code fixer" to fix most (but, sometimes, not all) of them.

 To run the code sniffer/fixer you need to start a terminal, navigate to your Joomla root folder (the folder where your Joomla is installed) and run one of the following commands (don't forget the "."):